HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     kinds of (combinatorial and computational) tools for working with your group.

 [^11]:
-    For example, $\mathsf{Top}$ with the weak homotopy equivalences gives the same localization as the category of simplicial sets with the [Quillen Model Structure][10].

     As an aside, as a topos theorist, this all feels a bit familiar.

     Just like a model structure is some structure that presents a homotopy